Defenses to Unjust Enrichment: Legal Strategies and Remedies

 What is Unjust Enrichment?

-Also known as an implied contract by law or quasi-contract, unjust enrichment defenses occur when one party benefits unfairly from the efforts of the other without offering compensation.
+Also known as an implied contract by law or quasi-contract, unjust enrichment defenses arise when one party benefits unfairly from the efforts of the other without offering compensation.
 This might occur when one party provides goods or services while expecting to be paid only to find that the other party refuses to do so.
 It typically occurs when there is no contract between the two parties or a breach of contract occurs.

 Most laws state that those parties that benefit from unjust enrichment must pay restitution to the other party.
 If the enriched party refuses to pay restitution, the other party can file a civil suit to receive payment.